apptainer/apptainer-userdocs/quick_start.rst

 .. code::

-   $ singularity build new-sif sandbox
+   $ apptainer build new-sif sandbox

 Doing so may break reproducibility if you have altered your sandbox outside of the context of a definition file, so you are advised to